monita211/ExData_Plotting1/README.md

 ## Running the Scripts and Viewing Figures

-The four scripts can be run by sourcing each individual .R file in R.
+Download "household_power_consumption.txt" using the above link as well as the four .R scripts, all of which are located in this repo.
+Be sure to change your current directory to your working directory first before running each script.
+Run each script by running the source() function in R.

-Alternatively, the created .png files for each script can also be found in this repo.
+Alternatively, the created .png files for each script can also be found in this repo and viewed directly.